Being a digital nomad in Lake Atitlan, Guatemala? Why not!

 Alternatively, you can go work at one of the cafes in your town of choice if the wifi is ever down where you are.

-To make life a little simpler, here are the best cafes in Lake Atitlan with wifi for those days where wifi at home just isn’t going to cut it.
+To make life a little simpler, here are the best cafes in Lake Atitlan with wifi for those days when wifi at home just isn’t going to cut it.

 - Idea Connection – Italian bakery & garden cafe (San Pedro)